 Becoming a Jedi Master is one of the qualifications towards Jedi Multiball.

 TIE Fighter Assault: Collect TIE Fighters by hitting the flashing red standup targets, which move around the playfield.
 When enough TIE Fighters have been collected, the TIE Fighter target is lit for a value that decreases until it hits 0.
 Shoot the target to collect the value, and then rapidly press the action button to destroy as many TIE Fighters as you can!
-Try and regain control of the ball as it bounces off of the target to maximize your scoring potential.
+Try to regain control of the ball as it bounces off of the target to maximize your scoring potential.
 Collecting enough TIE Fighters (35/110 to start the first/second on factory settings, 50/??? on Competition) will begin TIE Fighter Multiball.
 Collecting 100 TIE Fighters is a qualification for Jedi Multiball.
 Extra Ball is also lit at a certain amount of TIE Fighters (50?)

 TIE Fighter Multiball: 3-ball Multiball where all major shots are lit for Jackpots worth 750k.
 Once all Jackpots are collected, shoot the left ramp for a Super Jackpot that can be built up by shooting the flashing red 3-bank Targets.
 The Super Jackpot is worth 4 million + 100k for every advance.